graphile/crystal/grafast/website/grafast/plan-resolvers.md

 # Plan resolvers

+When planning a GraphQL operation, we combine the plans from every field requested in the operation into an operation plan that we then optimize.
+"Field plan resolvers" are the functions that detail the plan for each field (there can also be plan resolvers on arguments, input fields, and even enum values;
+but that's more advanced than most people need).

+Plan resolvers are synchronous (they must not return promises) since they do not deal with actual runtime data, instead detailing the steps needed to process all possible data that will be seen at runtime.

+## Field plan resolvers

-Each field in the schema may implement a synchronous `plan` method, called a "plan resolver."
-At operation planning time, each time this field is referenced the plan resolver may be called with Grafast passing the resulting step of the parent plan[^1] and a "field args" object.
-The plan resolver may create as many intermediate steps as it likes, but it must return exactly one step that its children may use (or, in the case of a leaf, that may be used by the output plan).
-Plan resolvers
+At operation planning time, each time a field is referenced that field's plan resolver will be called and the result will be combined into the operation plan.
+When calling the field's resolver, <grafast /> will pass the "parent step" and a "field args" object.
+The plan resolver may create as many intermediate steps as it likes, but it must return exactly one step that represents the result of the field.

-[^1]:
-    The resulting step will be the returned step from the parent field when that field has an object type, but when the field has a list or polymorphic type the resulting step will likely differ.

-In the case of a field that has a polymorphic type, the step that is returned must be a polymorphic-capable plan.
-(TODO: document polymorphism.)
+In the case of a field that has a polymorphic type, the step that is returned must be a polymorphic-capable plan (see [polymorphism](./polymorphism.mdx)).
 In the case of a field that has a list type, the step that is returned must produce lists when executed.
-(TODO: document listItem step class method.)

 A plan resolver can be used instead of, or in addition to, a traditional resolver.
 Since plan resolvers run only when the operation is being planned, not